 Assistant Professor of Materials Chemistry (Tenure Track) (29498)

 Qualifications Candidates must have, or expect, a Ph.D. in relevant sub disciplines in Chemistry upon hire.
 Applicants with undergraduate teaching experience and familiarity with innovative teaching methods, such as active learning, inquiry-based methods, and CURE pedagogy will be given priority.
 In addition to incorporating research experiences in the class room, candidates will be expected to conduct an independent research program involving undergraduates.
 Candidates with expertise in a subfield of Materials Chemistry that can interface with our existing programs in Computer Science, Physics, and/or Engineering are highly desirable, as are those applicants that can work across disciplines.
-To apply, please submit online a cover letter, C.V., statement of research interests, statement of teaching philosophy, three letters of reference, and unofficial copies of undergraduate and graduate transcripts.
-Questions and inquires can be directed to Dr. Charles Baube at [email protected].
-The review of applications will begin immediately; applications completed by October 25, 2019 will receive full consideration.
+To apply, please submit online a cover letter, C.V., statement of research interests, statement of teaching philosophy, and unofficial copies of undergraduate and graduate transcripts.
+Please, also request three (3) letters of reference to be sent to: [email protected]Questions and inquires can be directed to Dr. Charles Baube at [email protected].